Hello, y'all, and welcome to Craiceann 2025!

 1. This exercise is used with the permission of Colm Phelan.

 2. I am not representing Colm or his technique.
-The purpose of this lesson is to teach us ways to engage with this level of material.
+The purpose of this lesson is to learn one way to engage with this level of material.

 Lesson Plans- Evening Elective Sessions